Rights group chides Singapore over Chinese bus drivers

 The Chinese drivers staged their walkout over living conditions and disparities in pay with their Singaporean and Malaysian peers.

-Workers in essential services in Singapore are barred from striking without giving 14 days' notice and the government deters any kind of labor unrest that might hurt investment.
+Workers in essential services in Singapore are barred from striking without giving 14 days' notice and the government deters any kind of labour unrest that might hurt investment.

 Singaporeans, most of whom are ethnic Chinese, were firmly in support of punishment for the workers but also blamed the bus company, a poll showed.